sanctum-black/blog/big-data/6-big-data-file-formats-compared/6-big-data-file-formats-compared-pt-3.md

     return measured_vars_r
 ```

 ### 4. Analysis
 Once we have both the `writingPerformance()` and `readingPerformance()` functions declared, we can define an `analysis()` function which will accept the following parameters :

 - `n` : `int`
 	- Number of trials.
 - `path` : `str`
-	- Path for result writing.
+	- Path for writing results.
 - `df` : `pandas.DataFrame`
 	- DataFrame Object containing data set.

 Upon calling, it will return the following:
 - `measured_vars_w` : `dict`
-	- Writing time of each file format, with `n` number of trials.
+	- Writing time of each file format with `n` number of trials.

 - `measured_vars_r` : `dict`
-	- Reading time of each file format, with `n` number of trials.
+	- Reading time of each file format with `n` number of trials.

 - `stat_dw` : `dict`
 	- Statistical description of measured writing times for all formats.